NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
       Whiplash a rocket then freeze it, you need to be in the air when the rocket reaches you.
+This creates a large red explosion.
+(Freezing the rocket causes the explosion to be 50% larger)
     </td>
     <td width="100px">
       TBA (To Be Added)